EDI Homepage EDI Courses Reverse Mentoring Research & Outcomes Differential Attainment Contacts

 Benefits for trainers: Improve your understanding of trainee experiences to improve medical education.

-Register your interest for the Reverse Mentoring scheme here.
+Register your interest in joining the next Reverse Mentoring cohort by completing our online form.

 What are the benefits of Reverse Mentoring?